bordeux/cstrike-server/README.md

 ### Configuration changes not applied
 - Restart the server: `docker-compose restart`
 - For major changes, rebuild: `docker-compose up -d --build`

+### Can't connect to HLTV
+- Ensure HLTV is enabled: `HLTV_ENABLE=1`
+- Check HLTV port is exposed in docker-compose.yml (default: 27020)
+- Verify port 27020/UDP and 27020/TCP are open in firewall
+- Check logs to confirm HLTV started: `docker-compose logs -f`
+- Ensure you're connecting to the HLTV port (27020), not the game server port (27015)

 ## License